GuanQunMu/guanqunmu.github.com/index.md

 # Projects

-## Control System of Ion Traps & Zeeman Scan and Rabi Scan
+## Designing Control System for Ion Traps
+## & Zeeman Scan and Rabi Scan of Single Qubit

-## Welcome to GitHub Pages
+(March, 2019 -- Now)
+Mang Feng's Ion Trap Group, Wuhan Institute of Physics and Mathematics ,CAS

 You can use the [editor on GitHub](https://github.com/GuanQunMu/GuanQunMu.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.